Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Discussion and Perspectives

 \subsection{Deviations from Global Trends}

-Six out of the nine galaxies showed a slight increase in slope of the \sigsfr-\sigmstar correlation between 1 Gyr lookback time and the time of observation.
-Two of the galaxies -- UVCANDELS IDS 22456 and 25207 -- show a very slight decrease in slope, and one -- 08062 -- is essentially constant.
+Five of the eight galaxies show a slight increase in the slope of the \sigsfr-\sigmstar correlation between 1 Gyr lookback time and the time of observation.
+Two (UVCANDELS IDs 22456 and 25207) show a very slight decrease, and one (08062) remains essentially constant.

-Given the known evolution in the normalization of the global SFR-M$_*$ correlation \citep[e.g.][]{Popesso2023, Speagle2014}, we would expect evolution in its resolved version.
-There is not a lot of redshift variation among our sample except for UVCANDELS ID 02042 at $z=0.95$, and it is therefore somewhat surprising that this galaxy shares the resolved SFR-M$_*$ correlation normalization at 1 Gyr and pivot point at the time of observation with the rest of our sample as seen in~\ref{fig:fit_lines}.
+Given the known evolution in the normalization of the global SFR–M$_*$ relation \citep[e.g.][]{Popesso2023, Speagle2014}, some evolution in its resolved counterpart is expected.
+Our sample spans a narrow redshift range, with the exception of UVCANDELS ID 02042 at $z=0.95$, so it is somewhat surprising that this galaxy shares both the 1 Gyr normalization and the observational-time pivot point of the resolved SFR–M$_*$ relation with the rest of the sample (Figure~\ref{fig:fit_lines}).

-The significance of this pivot point at \sigmstar \~ 7.25 [$M_\odot$ $kpc^{-2}$] and \sigsfr = -2.5[$M_\odot$ $yr^{-1}$ $kpc^{-1}$] is not fully clear.
-This may be evidence for the influence of some particular mass scale at which stellar mass may be preferentially forming, or it may be indicative that one of the region selection metrics correlates with a particular mass scale.
-Typical mass scales for clumps in star-forming galaxies have been reported as being anywhere between 6 $\leq$ Log $M_*/M_\odot$ $\leq$ 9 \citep{Guo2012, Wuyts2012, Rigby2012, Cava2018}, with the lower mass estimations being linked to higher resolution lensed studies.
-This pivot mass is broadly consistent with clump masses and close to the range of clumps identified in lensed galaxies that are less prone to the effects of outshining \citep{Harvey2025}.
+The significance of the pivot at \sigmstar \~ 7.25 [$M_\odot$ kpc$^{-2}$] and \sigsfr = -2.5 [$M_\odot$ yr$^{-1}$ kpc$^{-1}$] is unclear.
+It may indicate a preferred stellar mass scale for star formation or reflect a region-selection metric tied to a characteristic mass.
+This preferred mass may indicate the presence of self regulation tied to gravitational disk instabilities that have been shown to tightly constrain star-formation \citep{Romeo2020, Romero2020b, Romeo2023}.
+Reported clump masses in star-forming galaxies span 6 $\leq$ log($M_*/M_\odot$) $\leq$ 9 \citep{Guo2012, Wuyts2012, Rigby2012, Cava2018}, with lower masses from higher-resolution lensed studies.
+The pivot mass is broadly consistent with these clump masses and close to those in lensed systems that are less affected by outshining \citep{Harvey2025}.

-In Figure ~\ref{fig:slope_offset} we further examined the difference in slope and normalization for individual galaxies.
-To do this we created a fit line using all regions of all galaxies and then centered this fit line and the fit lines of individual galaxies around the pivot mass of \sigmstar = 7.25 [$M_\odot$ $kpc^{-2}$].
-We then took the difference of slope and normalizations between the global and individual galaxy correlations.
-Doing this at 1 Gyr lookback time and at the time of observation, we colored the points by the galaxy redshift to look for any redshift dependence.
+In Figure ~\ref{fig:slope_offset} we examine slope and normalization differences for individual galaxies.
+We first fit a line using all regions of all galaxies and centered this global fit and each galaxy’s fit at the pivot mass \sigmstar = 7.25 [$M_\odot$ $kpc^{-2}$].
+We then measured the slope and normalization offsets between the global and individual-galaxy relations.
+Repeating this at 1 Gyr lookback time and at the time of observation, we colored points by galaxy redshift to test for redshift dependence.